 WARNING!
 Failure to do so may result in you facing fees, penalties, and you may risk closure and loss of good standing.

-Now that you know that, let’s have a refresher on the two elements a bit more to help you stay compliant.
+Now that you know that, here’s a refresher on the two elements you’ll need to help you stay compliant.

 LLC Physical Address

 Your LLC’s physical address cannot be a PO box.
 You probably found this out as you assigned your business address during registration.
 So, don’t make the common mistake of getting this first.
-If you do not have a designated physical address or are tired of using your home address (most don’t like exposing their privacy and want a different/separate business address), there are various commercial business address options that you can choose from, the list is below.
+If you do not have a designated physical address or are tired of using your home address (most don’t like exposing their privacy and want a different/separate business address), there are various commercial business address options that you can choose from.

 - Private Mailbox Stores: A private mailbox is often located in a retail center or plaza, that provide mailboxes linked to that store.
 You’ll get a real street address, but it’s not ideal if you truly want a professional business image.